sophia-zube/incari-doc/getting-started/installation.md

 Installation and licensing:

-1. Download the **Incari Studio** installer \(Incari Studio v1.0.exe\) from the CGI-Studio website.
+1. Download the **Incari Studio** installer \(Incari Studio-2021.3.0-installer.exe\) from the Incari website.
-2. Execute the Incari Studio v1.0.exe and follow the instructions.
+2. Execute the Incari Studio-2021.3.0-installer.exe and follow the instructions.
 3. Click "Next" to proceed or "Cancel" to stop the current installation.

 ![The Incari Studio welcome screen.](../.gitbook/assets/setup1.png)